nitrogenlabs/lex/src/commands/create/create.docs.md

 ## Features

 - **Changelog Creation**: Creates a changelog file based on git history
+- **Data Layer Creation**: Creates a data layer for Lambda functions with CRUD operations and test files
 - **Store Creation**: Creates a store with appropriate test files
 - **TSConfig Creation**: Creates a TypeScript configuration file
 - **View Creation**: Creates a view component with CSS and test files